dominikschlosser/keycloak-push-mfa-poc/README.md

 If the credential referenced by the device assertion does not own an outstanding challenge, the array is empty even if other devices for the same user are awaiting approval.

+If the authenticator is configured with `userVerification`, each entry also includes a `userVerification` object:

+- `{"type":"number-match","numbers":["5","34","56"]}` – show the three options and let the user tap the number shown in the browser (values are strings in the range `0`–`99` without leading zeros).
+- `{"type":"pin","pinLength":<n>}` – ask the user to enter the PIN shown in the browser (`pinLength` matches `userVerificationPinLength`).
+The PIN may start with `0`, so send it as a string and preserve leading zeros in `userVerification`.

 `expiresAt` is expressed in Unix seconds (the same format used by JWT `exp` claims) so the device can reuse its existing JWT helpers for deadline calculations.

 ### Approve or deny a challenge